abpframework/abp/docs/en/Unit-Of-Work.md

 * `IsTransactional` (`bool?`): Used to set whether the UOW should be transactional or not. **Default value is `null`**. if you leave it `null`, it is determined automatically based on the conventions and the configuration.
 * `TimeOut` (`int?`): Used to set the timeout value for this UOW. **Default value is `null`** and fallbacks to the default configured value.
 * `IsolationLevel` (`IsolationLevel?`): Used to set the [isolation level](https://docs.microsoft.com/en-us/dotnet/api/system.data.isolationlevel) of the database transaction, if the UOW is transactional.
+If not set, uses the default configured value.
 * `IsDisabled` (`bool`): Used to disable the UOW for the current method/class.

 > If a method is called in an ambient UOW scope, then the `UnitOfWork` attribute is ignored and the method participates to the surrounding transaction in any way.